dillingham/soft-deletes-parent/README.md

 ---

 Automatically soft delete a model's children while maintaining their own soft deleted state when you restore the parent model.
+After installing the trait below, the Post's `parent_deleted_at` will update whenever an `App\Models\Author` is deleted or restored.
+This allows you to maintain the original `deleted_at` for the Post model after Author is restored.
+The post model will scope queries to exclude any where the parent iss deleted.

 ---